how many states in India: A full guide

 India, the seventh-largest country in the world, is known for its vibrant culture, diverse geography, and rich history.
 It has a population of over 1.3 billion people, making it the second-most populous country globally.
 In this article, we will explore some interesting facts about India that you may not have known before.

-• Yoga originated in India:
+- Yoga originated in India:

 Yoga, a physical, mental, and spiritual practice, originated in India over 5,000 years ago.
 Today, it is practiced worldwide as a means of improving physical and mental health.

-• world’s largest film industry:
+, - world’s largest film industry:

 Bollywood, India’s film industry, produces more than 1,000 movies each year, making it the largest film industry in the world.
-Bollywood movies are known for their colorful sets, elaborate dance numbers, and melodramatic storylines.
+Bollywood movies are known for their colorful sets, elaborate dance numbers, and melodramatic storylines. - Birthplace of four major religions:

 India is the birthplace of Hinduism, Muslim, Jainism, and Sikhism.
-These religions have shaped the country’s culture and traditions and have had a significant impact on the world.
+These religions have shaped the country’s culture and traditions and have had a significant impact on the world. - The world’s largest democracy:

 India has over 800 million eligible voters.
-Its democratic system has been in place since its independence from British rule in 1947.
+Its democratic system has been in place since its independence from British rule in 1947. - The Taj Mahal:

 The Taj Mahal, a UNESCO World Heritage Site, is one of the most famous landmarks in India.
-It was made by Mughal Emperor Shah Jahan in memory of his wife, Mumtaz Mahal.
+It was made by Mughal Emperor Shah Jahan in memory of his wife, Mumtaz Mahal. - The world’s highest cricket ground:

 Chail Cricket Ground, located in Himachal Pradesh, is the highest cricket ground in the world.
-It is situated at an altitude of 2,444 meters (8,018 feet) above sea level.
+It is situated at an altitude of 2,444 meters (8,018 feet) above sea level. - The Indian Railways:

 The Indian Railways is the largest employer in India, with over 1.4 million employees.
-It is also one of the largest rail networks in the world, covering over 67,000 kilometers (41,000 miles).
+It is also one of the largest rail networks in the world, covering over 67,000 kilometers (41,000 miles). - The world’s largest producer of milk:

 India is the world’s largest producer of milk, with over 180 million metric tons produced annually.
-It is also the largest consumer of milk and ghee products in the world.
+It is also the largest consumer of milk and ghee products in the world. - The Himalayas:

 The Himalayas, the highest mountain range in the world, are located in India.
-They are home to several of the world’s tallest peaks, including Mount Everest.
+They are home to several of the world’s tallest peaks, including Mount Everest. - The Indian Ocean:

 The Indian Ocean, the third-largest ocean in the world, is named after India.
 It is home to a diverse range of marine life, including whales, dolphins, and sea turtles.